Best Attractions in Johannesburg

 11. Bryanston Organic Market

 The organic market is an excellent place to spend your afternoon enjoying the sunshine.
-You will also find a variety of art and crafts, fresh produce and plenty of foods to munch.
-If you love reading, there are loads of books available for you.
+You will also find a variety of art and crafts, fresh produce and plenty of foods to eat.
+If you love reading, there are loads of books available to you.

 12. Jozi Real Food Market